opencadc/science-containers/docs/user-guide/radio-astronomy/index.md

 - **UVFITS**: Legacy interferometry format
 - **HDF5**: Large dataset storage
 - **MIRIAD**: Legacy format support

+!!! tip "Choosing a Container"
+    For interactive analysis, start with `casa:6.5-notebook` or `casa:6.5-desktop`.
+Use `carta` for visualization.
+For pipelines, use a headless CASA container via batch jobs.

 ## Common Radio Astronomy Workflows